Harmonic mappings between singular metric spaces: A Liouille type theorem for harmonic mappings

-We next show that the composition of the distance function with a harmonic mapping $u$ is weakly subharmonic.
+We first show that the composition of the distance function with a harmonic mapping $u$ is ``almost'' weakly subharmonic.
 The proof is similar to that used in Proposition~\ref{prop:composition with distance subharmonic}, relying on the idea of Jost~\cite{j97}.